solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

 ### Task 3: Embed the Power BI notebook

-1. In your Power BI report click the three dots next to the **Favorite** button and select `Embed > Website or portal`.
+1. In your Power BI report, select the three dots next to the **Favorite** button and select `Embed > Website or portal`.

     ![The menu for embedding the report.](media/embed-website-or-portal.png "Embed on Website or portal")